How to Become a Transcriptionist

 Not only do you need the right skills and attitude, but you should also have the proper equipment to start your career in freelance transcription.
 You need to have the following to begin offering your services:

-A computer is essential and a must-have in producing digital files of audio.
-You should also have a word processor like Microsoft Word where you can type in the text.
+A computer is essential for producing digital files of audio.
+You should also have a word processor like Microsoft Word in order to type in the text.

 2. Internet connection